jelix/docs-jelix-org/production.md

 - run `install_repositories.sh`
 - or run `install_repositories.sh login`
-  where login is you github login, if you have forked manuals repositories
+  where login is your github login, if you have forked manuals repositories